 If you’re experiencing severely painful periods, don’t immediately jump to conclusions and assume you have a retroverted uterus.
 Dysmenorrhea has many possible causes: Talk to your doctor or OB-GYN to rule out other conditions.

 One in five people have a tilted uterus: It’s totally common and isn’t considered a medical problem.
-Some people don’t feel any symptoms, while others experience more painful periods, bladder pressure or discomfort, and/or pain during sex.
-And, for some, a retroverted uterus can also make tampons pretty uncomfortable.
+While some people don’t feel any symptoms, others experience more painful periods, bladder pressure or discomfort, and/or painful sex.
+For some, a retroverted uterus can also make tampons pretty uncomfortable.

-If you’ve been diagnosed with a retroverted uterus and you’re looking for ways to manage your symptoms, work with your physician, first.
+If you’ve been diagnosed with a retroverted uterus, talk to your doctor first to find ways to manage your symptoms.
 There are a number of groups and forums online dedicated to discussing tilted uteruses that may be helpful, as well.
-Talk to your partner about finding sex positions that are comfortable and pleasurable for both of you and experiment with different menstrual products.
+Talk to your partner about finding sex positions that are comfortable and pleasurable for both of you.
+You can also experiment with different menstrual products to manage your period.